natea/collective.hostout/collective/hostout/README.txt

 Todo list
 *********

-- use latest fabric and thus switch to python2.6

-- finish ubuntu bootstrap

 - plugins for database handling including backing up, moving between development, staging and production regardless of location.

-- plugins for cloud api's such as Amazon Ec2 or Rackspace Cloud

 - Integrate with SCM to tag all parts so deployments can be rolled back.

 - Handle basic rollback when no SCM exists, for instance when buildout fails.

-- Automatically setup host with password-less ssh login.

 - Help deploy DNS settings, possibly by hosting company specific plugins